|

 When the sad curate, rising from his knees,

-Looked from the dead to heaven,—as, unaware,
+Looked from the dead to heaven,as,

-Men do when they would track departed life,—
+Men do when they would track departed life,

 He heard the deep tone of the minster-bell